enuchi/React-Google-Apps-Script/README.md

 [Google Apps Script](https://developers.google.com/apps-script/overview) is Google's Javascript-based development platform for building applications and add-ons for Google Sheets, Docs, Forms and other Google Apps.

-You can add custom [user interfaces inside dialog windows](https://developers.google.com/apps-script/guides/html), but the platform is designed for simple HTML pages built with [templates](https://developers.google.com/apps-script/guides/html/templates) and [jQuery](https://developers.google.com/apps-script/guides/html/best-practices#take_advantage_of_jquery).

-However, using this repo, it's easy to run [React](https://reactjs.org/) apps inside these dialogs, and build everything from small projects to advanced add-ons that can be published on the Google Workspace Marketplace.
+Google Apps Scripts lets you add custom [user interfaces inside dialog windows](https://developers.google.com/apps-script/guides/html).
+Using this template, it's easy to run [React](https://reactjs.org/) apps inside these dialogs, and build everything from small projects to advanced add-ons that can be published in the Google Workspace Marketplace.

 <p align="center">
  <img width="75%" src="https://i.imgur.com/BZvQ5ua.png" alt="React & Google Apps Script">
 </p>

 This repo is a boilerplate project for developing React apps with Google Apps Script projects.
-You can use this starter template to build your own React apps and deploy them inside Google Sheets, Docs, Forms and Slides for use in dialogs and sidebars, as well as publishing add-ons in the Google Workspace Marketplace.
+You can use this starter template to build your own React apps and deploy them inside Google Sheets, Docs, Forms and Slides for use in dialogs and sidebars.
+Sample code is provided showing how your React app can interact with the underlying Google Apps Script server-side code.

-Read on to get started!
+Read on to get started with your own project!
 <br/>

 ## 🚜 Install <a name = "install"></a>

 These instructions will get you set up with a copy of the React project code on your local machine.
-It will also get you logged in to `clasp`, which lets manage script projects from the command line.
+It will also get you logged in to `clasp`, which lets you manage script projects from the command line.

 See [deploy](#deploy) for notes on how to deploy the project and see it live in a Google Spreadsheet.